How does Cargotec interpret the EU Taxonomy regulation?

 AUTHOR: NOORA JUKKOLA

 Cargotec’s activities are not a perfect match with any of the Taxonomy categories so the questions we have been pondering include: is Cargotec in scope of the EU Taxonomy?
 How should we read the technical screening criteria to make them applicable for Cargotec’s activities?
 How do we define “substantial emission savings” in lack of explicit criteria?
 Shall we focus on the technology applied or the performance provided by the activity?
-Despite all these open questions, I see the EU taxonomy as essential to involve the investors into sustainability.
+Despite all these open questions, the EU taxonomy can be seen as essential to involve the investors into sustainability.
 We have decided to take an active role in interpreting the EU Taxonomy, and align our interpretation with the 1.5 degree climate ambition.

 EU climate targets require transparent financing for sustainable growth